BNAadministrator3/Omnipotent-Quantification/README.md

 [20250212] Probably matched.
 For YOLOv10s, mAP (%) is 46.2 (tested with pth format and ultralytics), 44.34 (tested with onnx format and our code) 44.17 (tested after through our quantization method) 44.12 (tested after through AMCT).

+# Some know-how

+1. We suppose AOE optimization should also be integrated into our framework.

 # Significant bugs